hegerdes/homepage/content/projects/reddvid.md

 Having a hard time to download Videos from Reddit?
 ReddVid might be the perfect solution.
 It consits of two parts: the backend written in Python and the frontend written in VUE.js.
 The backend scrapes Reddit with the help of BeautifulSoup and combines the seperated video and audio with ffmpeg.
 The API can be used in the terminal or by the frontend.
-Visit the live version: